Musings on Aesthetics

 The Subjectivity of Aesthetics

 Consider humor, for example.
 It’s often said that humor is subjective, but that’s just a polite way of saying that most of us are terrible judges of what’s funny.
-What sends one person into fits of uncontrollable laughter might leave another scratching their head in bewilderment, wondering how they ended up in this tragic social experiment we call human interaction.
+What sends one person into fits of uncontrollable laughter might leave another scratching their head in bewilderment, wondering how they ended up participating in this tragic social experiment we call human interaction.
 Half the time, the joke isn’t funny; we’re just laughing to fill the awkward silence.
 But perhaps, the essence of subjective aesthetics is finding meaning — or at least distraction — in the absurd and the mundane.

 But, most absurdly, we try to compare our aesthetic senses, as though there’s some objective standard by which we can measure the immeasurable.
 It’s like arguing over whether the glass is half full or half empty when the real question should be why we’re thinking of drinking from someone else’s glass in the first place.
 In the end, our tastes are fluid and unpredictable.
-Our aesthetics can change on a whim, leaving us wondering what we ever saw in that once-beloved painting, song, or pair of shoes.
+Our understanding of aesthetics can change on a whim, leaving us wondering what we ever saw in that once-beloved painting, song, or pair of shoes.

 Understanding and Questioning Aesthetics